-NMMS, in consideration of financial resources established annually through the New Mexico State Legislature, will provide the following services to designated MainStreet communities (inclusive of the local government partner, local MainStreet organization, and businesses/property owners within the MainStreet district):
+NMMS, in consideration of financial resources established annually through the New Mexico State Legislature, will provide the following services and resources to designated MainStreet communities (inclusive of the local government partner, local MainStreet organization, and businesses/property owners within the MainStreet district):

-- A. Through its staff or contractors, provide technical assistance relevant to the Main Street ApproachTM and other commercial district economic growth, revitalization, and management topics.
-Each local organization may request services from NMMS, through submission of a Service Request Form to the NMMS Director. - B. Provide trainings, institutes, workshops, and conferences to support the community revitalization work of organizations and local government partners, and the professional development of local MainStreet Executive Directors and Board Members, including Executive Director State-Certification. - C. Conduct an annual Accreditation Review of the local MainStreet organization, a comprehensive assessment of the program's accomplishments under the Main Street ApproachTM with recommendations required of the organization as a State-Designated Revitalization Partner. - D. Seek, manage and coordinate public resources (capital outlay, public infrastructure or other state/federal funds) and partnership grants for the implementation of local revitalization projects. - E. Supplies Main Street America network membership dues and discounted registration fees for trainings, institutes, workshops, and conferences, as funding is available.
+- A. Through its staff or contractors, provide technical assistance (at no cost to the local program/community) relevant to the Main Street Approach[TM] and other commercial district economic growth, revitalization, and management topics.
+Each local organization may request services from NMMS, through submission of a Service Request Form to the NMMS Director. - B. Provide trainings, institutes, workshops, and conferences to support the community revitalization work of organizations and local government partners, and the professional development of local MainStreet Executive Directors and Board Members, including Executive Director State-Certification. - C. Conduct a MainStreet Program Annual Review & Accreditation Process for the local MainStreet organization, a comprehensive assessment of the program's accomplishments under the Main Street Approach[TM] with recommendations required of the organization as a State-Designated Revitalization Partner. - D. Seek, manage, and coordinate public resources (capital outlay, public infrastructure, or other state/federal funds) and partnership grants for the implementation of local revitalization projects. - E. Supply Main Street America network membership dues and discounted registration fees for training, institutes, workshops, and conferences, as funding is available.